TheImagingSource/tiscamera/doc/pages/tcam-capture.rst

 tcam-capture has several optional arguments to change its behavior:

+.. option:: -h, --help

--h, --help           Show this help message and exit --serial SERIAL      Open device with serial immediately --format CAPS_STR    Open device with this gstreamer format --verbose, -v        Increase logging level
+   Show this help message and exit

+.. option:: --serial SERIAL

+   Open device with serial immediately.

+.. option:: --format CAPS_STR

+   Open device with this gstreamer caps.

+.. option:: --verbose, -v

+   Increase logging level.
+Maximum is 5.

+.. option:: --reset

+   Reset application settings and clear cache.
+   This deletes all user settings.

+.. option:: --fullscreen

---reset              Reset application settings and clear cache --fullscreen         Start the application in fullscreen mode
+   Start the application in fullscreen mode.

 Additionally  gstreamer arguments can be passe to retrieve debug information about the streams.
-Currently supported are
+Currently supported are the following gstreamer commandline arguments:

 .. code-block:: text